Jackson and the Earlier Locomotive Haul

 Many of the accounts of Jackson's hauling the Baltimore & Ohio RR locomotives south (Jackson and the Locomotive Haul) open with a statement that Jackson had earlier hauled 4 (or 2) small locomotives south earlier.
 What is the basis for this statement and which locomotives are supposed to have been moved?

 Edward Hungerford, in the centennial history of the Baltimore & Ohio RR, states that the 4 were B&O RR locomotives.
-I have not yet identified 4 small locomotives in the ones the B&O lost to Jackson/Sharp.
+I have the list of locomotives lost to the B&O, as detailed by their Master of Machinery, and all were lost to Jackson/Sharp.
 Sharp was not yet in the area and no mention of this movement was made to him when he was assigned to move the real haul.

 The Alexandria, Loudoun & Hampshire RR had three or four locomotives that Lee wanted saved to the south (OR Series 1, Vol. 2, Page 858, OR Series 1, Vol. 2, Page 866, OR Series 1, Vol. 2, Page 917).
 Two of those locomotives were captured when Alexandria was taken in June, 1861 (NP, RD 6-6-61).
 Thomas Sharp started moving 2 of the locomotives from Leesburg (the western terminus of the road) toward Rectortown Station on the Manassas Gap RR (Diary of Thomas R. Sharp 1861) on July 30, well after the B&O RR locomotives had been captured.
 The 3 certain AL&H RR locomotives were 23-ton locomotives, not "small" when the standard locomotive weighed 24 or 25 tons.

-There are, therefore, no locomotives unaccounted for which could have been hauled south by Jackson before the B&O RR operation.
-Since I have found no mention of this activity in contemporary records, I am forced to the conclusion that the movement of 4 small locomotives, before the capture and removal of the B&O RR locomotives, did not take place.
+There are, therefore, three locomotives unaccounted for which could have been hauled south by Jackson before the B&O RR operation.
+However, I have found no mention of this activity in contemporary records and no mention of the missing locomotives being used on any other railroad.
+I am, therefore, forced to the conclusion that the movement of 4 small locomotives, before the capture and removal of the B&O RR locomotives, did not take place.

 Home